kmkatsma/hashicorp-tools-azure/hashicorp-azure.md

 - Running Containers in VM, scheduled by Nomad
   - But Not limited to containers!
 - Packer images - VM definitions can be converted to reusable, fixed Images.
-- Can add Vault for robust secret management - certificates, passwords.
+- Could add Vault for secret management - certificates, passwords, etc.
-- As you use more HashiCorp tools, you will find that the value you can get from each tool increases synergistically.
+- As you use more HashiCorp tools, you will find that the value you can get from each tool increases (i.e., platform synergism).
   - For example, in the solution, Nomad automatically detects and connects to Consul

 ### Why Terraform?